SebastianDelgadoS/Gemelos-Digitales-An-lisis-de-sistemas-biol-gicos/README.md

 [2] Dominik Wordaz & Natalia L. Komarova, Dynamics of Cancer: Mathematical Foundations of Oncology, University of California, Irvine, USA, 2014.

-[3] Robert A. Gatenby & Thomas L. Vincent, "Application of quantitative models from population biology and evolutionary game theory to tumor therapeutic strategies," Molecular Cancer Therapeutics, vol. 2, no. 9, pp. 919–927, Jun 2003.